-Laxity and sagging of the neck area is commonly tackled during a full face and neck lift procedure.
-Usually laxity of the neck tissues is present together with some degree of facial descent – where there is descent of the cheek tissues, with formation of jowls on the jawline.
+Laxity and sagging of the neck area are commonly tackled during a full face and neck lift procedure.
+Usually, laxity of the neck tissues is present together with some degree of facial descent – where there is descent of the cheek tissues, with formation of jowls on the jawline.

 Most of these issues can be corrected using a standard SMAS face and neck lift.
 In some patients however the descent of the platysma muscles is not fully corrected by a SMAS face and neck lift alone and an additional procedure called a platysmaplasty is required to fully correct the position of these muscles.

 In younger patients without facial descent, the contours of the neck and jawline definition can still be significantly obscured by accumulation of fat alone.
 These patients benefit from liposuction alone to remove the excess fat and allow the skin to shrink and take up a more defined shape around the jawline and neck angle.